TheAdnan/Yiinker/README.md

 ## Yiinker
-*A console debugger inspired by laravel's artisan Tinker*
+*A REPL for Yii framework inspired by laravel's artisan Tinker*